vanderpatrick/SkateGram/README.md

 # Testing :

-Testing in this application was made manually, defensive code was also added so only authenticated users are allowed to edit/delete his/her posts
+Testing in this application was made manually, defensive code was also added so that only authenticated users are allowed to edit/delete his/her posts

 - Registration
-    - The registraion form allows the user to create an account if filled correctly
+    - The registration form allows the user to create an account if filled correctly
     - Before

  ![registration image](/static/images/test-registration.png)

   - After
-  - The registration works as expected registrating the user in the database and creating a profile automaticly
+  - The registration works as expected registering the user in the database and creating a profile automatically

  ![registration image](/static/images/test-registration-pass.png)

  - Log in
-    - After filling the user credentials he is allowd to see the application content
+    - After filling in the user credentials he is allowed to see the application content
     - Before
     - The navbar confirms that the user is logged in and has access to the contents of the website

  ![Login image](/static/images/test-login.png
   - After
-  - the username followed by the profile confirms that the user is logged in giving acces to the rest of the content to the user
+  - the username followed by the profile confirms that the user is logged in giving access to the rest of the content to the user

  ![Login image](/static/images/test-login-pass.png)

 - Profile
-    - The profile is imidiattly created with the account registration.
+    - The profile is immediately created with the account registration.
 Pretty neat if you ask me he also comes with two default values one for the profile image and another for the description
     - Before

  ![Profile image](/static/images/test-profile.png)